-CB8 responds to residents' concerns about sanitation and the environment.
-The cleanliness of CB8 streets and neighborhoods is of great importance to our community and is related to successful business operations, to our well-being, and to the quality of life.
-In an integrated approach to a cleaner community, we support frequent sanitation inspections and efforts to consistently maintain presentable clean-swept sidewalks and streets (FY09 #21, 308200103E).
+Community Board 8 (CB8) is responsive to residents' concerns about sanitation and the environment.
+The cleanliness of our streets and neighborhoods is of great importance to our community and is related to successful business operations, to our well-being, and to the quality of life.
+In an integrated approach to a cleaner community, we support frequent sanitation inspections and efforts to consistently maintain presentable clean-swept sidewalks and streets.